fiona-ang/Substitution-Cipher/README.md

 # Substitution Cipher Algorithm
 This Python program allows users to encrypt and decrypt plain texts/messages using a simple substitution algorithm.
-The substitution algorithm replaces each letter in the plaintext with a corresponding letter in the ciphertext, according to a predetermined key.
+The substitution algorithm replaces each letter in the plaintext with a random substitution key.

 # Installation
 1. Clone the repository or download the substitution.py file.